 When I was growing up, my mom was either on a fixed income or not making much money at all.
 But because of organizations like these, I never went a Christmas without gifts under the tree.
 If you or your family is in a situation like this and is facing the possibility of being unable to celebrate the holidays with gifts, reach out to these programs.

 Meanwhile, if you’re in a position to donate to one or more of these organizations — or to ones like them in your area — please do.
-It makes all the difference to children like I was.
+It makes all the difference to children.

 Opening a Savings Builder Account Is Easy — Get Started >>